Installation

 Click "Verify installation" and Clickport will check your website for the tracker.
 If everything is set up correctly, you'll see a green confirmation message.

 You probably don't want your own visits showing up in the analytics.
-In Settings, find the "Exclude my IP" toggle on the Dashboard tab:
+In Settings, find the "Exclude my visits" toggle on the Dashboard tab:

 The snippet works the same way on any platform.
 Here's where to paste it on popular ones: